ERROR23141/soc-playbook/detections/windows-logon-bruteforce-kql.md

 ##Data Source

-- Table: SecurityEvent `(Windows Security Logs ingested into Microsoft Sentinel)
+- Table: SecurityEvent (Windows Security Logs ingested into Microsoft Sentinel)
 - Key fields used (names may vary slightly by enviroment):
-  - EventID`-
+  - EventID - Windows event ID
+  - TimeGenerated - time of the event
+  - Account - username/account that attempted to log in
+  - IpAddress - source IP address of the logon

+> May need to adjust field names (e.g. Accounts - TargetAccounts or SubjectUserName) depending how logs are parsed.

+---

+##Query 1 - Simple Brute Forece: Many Failed Logons

+**Use case:** find accounts that had **>= 10 failed logons** from the same IP in a 10 minute window.

+kusto
+// Simple brute force detection: many failed logons in 10 minutes SecurityEvent
+| where TimeGenerated > ago(1d)